New Patients 410-642-5634

 Why would missing or crooked teeth cause headaches?

 Because missing and crooked teeth throw off your bite pattern, this places extra strain on your surrounding teeth, gums, and jaw.
 This means that your mouth muscles overall are working harder to perform simple tasks like chewing or speaking than they are supposed to.
-Throughout your day, as you eat and speak, your mouth muscles are struggling to take over for your compromised teeth.
-This extra strain can eventually lead to tension headaches.

 How do you treat crooked or missing teeth?